-At the dawn of adulthood Glenn was a musician, bon vivant, and starry eyed fixer-of-the-world.
+At the dawn of adulthood I was a musician, bon vivant, and starry eyed fixer-of-the-world.
 None of which paid very well.
-So he invested several years learning to design computer networks at international corporations.
-He worked for Important People.
-He got some kind of federal security clearance.
-In his spare time he polished his skills developing sites for the newfangled World Wide Web.
+So I invested several years learning to design computer networks at international corporations, for Important People.
+In my spare time I played around with the newfangled World Wide Web.

-One Spring day in 1996, while sprinting through Grand Central Station – late for a train home, as usual – he glimpsed his reflection in a store window and pulled up short.
-Standing slack-jawed, Glenn had an epiphany:
+One Spring day in 1996, while sprinting through Grand Central Station – late for a train home, as usual – I glimpsed my reflection in a store window and pulled up short.
+Standing slack-jawed, I had an epiphany:

-He looked ridiculous in a suit.
-He had to do something else for a living.
+I look ridiculous in a suit.
+I have to do something else for a living.

-That night Glenn began drafting a business plan, and a month later took a gamble by quitting his day job and co-founding a web development firm.
-For the next 15 years he was privileged to collaborate on projects for more than 100 clients in various industries, ranging from artists to investment fund managers, Microsoft to Nabisco, WebMD to Travelocity.
-A smart plan (and fantastic clients) enabled the firm to thrive through the dotcom-boom, the dotcom-bust, and countless amazing tech advancements.
+That night I began drafting a business plan, and a month later took a gamble by quitting the day job and co-founding a web development firm.
+For the next 15 years I was privileged to collaborate on projects for more than 100 clients in various industries ranging from artists to investment managers, Microsoft to Nabisco, WebMD to Travelocity.
+A smart plan (and fantastic clients) enabled us to thrive through the dot-com boom, the dot-com bust, and countless amazing technological evolutions.

-He has been interviewed and provided commentary in media outlets including National Public Radio’s Marketplace and OPB News, Le Figaro, NHK World (Japanese public television), Histoire (French television history channel), Washington Post, Village Voice, New York Daily News, Entrepreneur, and San Antonio Express-News.
+I have provided interviews and commentary in media outlets including National Public Radio’s Marketplace and OPB News, Le Figaro, NHK World (Japanese public television), Histoire (French television history channel), Washington Post, Village Voice, New York Daily News, Entrepreneur, and San Antonio Express-News.
+And occasionally on Twitter.